 Our Board has designated 1,000,000 shares of preferred stock as Series A Preferred Stock, \$0.001 par value.
-As of October 6, 2016, there were 970,000 shares of Series A preferred stock outstanding.
-Although there is no current intent to do so, except for Series B Preferred Stock, our Board may, without stockholder approval, issue shares of an additional class or series of preferred stock with voting and conversion rights which could adversely affect the voting power of the holders of the common stock or the convertible preferred stock, except as prohibited by the certificate of designation of preferences, rights and limitations of Series A preferred stock.
+As of October 28, 2016, there were 970,000 shares of Series A preferred stock outstanding.
+Although there is no current intent to do so, except for Series B Preferred Stock, our Board may, without stockholder approval, issue shares of an additional class or series of preferred stock with voting and conversion rights which could adversely affect the voting power of the holders of the common stock or the convertible preferred stock, except as prohibited by the amended and restated certificate of designation of preferences, rights and limitations of Series A preferred stock.

 The following is a summary of the material terms of our Series A preferred stock.
-For more information, please refer to the certificate of designation of Series A preferred stock filed as an exhibit to the registration statement of which this prospectus is a part.
+For more information, please refer to the form of amended and restated certificate of designation of Series A preferred stock filed as an exhibit to the registration statement of which this prospectus is a part.